Ellie Harrison (artist): Early life and education

-Early work
+Career

 Harrison first became known for her 2002 work Eat 22, for which she photographed and recorded information about everything she ate for a year.
 She published the images online on a weekly basis throughout that year as an early example of photo blogging.
 The project received international attention, featuring in the press in India, Taiwan, Czech Republic, France, Sweden, the US and across the UK.
 In 2003, the high-speed animated film of all 1,640 of the Eat 22 photos was included in the exhibition Treat Yourself at the Science Museum, London and in 2007 was put on permanent display at the Wellcome Collection, London.

 Harrison then went on to complete a series of large-scale "data collecting" projects including Gold Card Adventures (September 2002 – September 2003).
 She undertook this next project the year before the automated Oystercard system was introduced on London Transport, by manually recording the total distance of all the journeys she made on London Underground and on local buses for a period of one year, which amounted to more than 9,210 km.
 The resulting exhibition Gold Card Adventures (named after the yearly Travelcard that she used), took place at Piccadilly Circus tube station in 2005 as part of the Art on the Underground scheme.

 In 2005 to 2006, Harrison curated Day-to-Day Data, a group exhibition of "artists who collect list, database and absurdly analyse the data of everyday life".
 The exhibition toured the UK, visiting Danielle Arnaud contemporary art, London, Aspex Gallery, Portsmouth and Angel Row Gallery, Nottingham.
 It was accompanied by a publication, a web-based exhibition and a symposium that took place at the Institute of Contemporary Arts, London on 18 March 2006.